About the Project

 Doing action research means we are working together to think about problems to make change happen.
 We try things out in real life and then look back on what we did to think about what we learnt.

-What kinds of things are you doing during the project?
+What kinds of things did you do during the project?

-We are making lots of art, running many workshops, visiting new places, and meeting new people to think about ways to develop as an artist.
+We made lots of art, ran many workshops, visited new places, and met new people to think about ways to develop as an artist.
 This includes:

 • Collaborating with Assembly House to experience a different kind of studio and test out peer learning approaches.